Offer ends in: 2h 7m 27s

 • Perfect House Pets

 The Rhodesian Ridgeback Labrador is the ideal companion for a complete family.
 Kids will have a wonderful time with this playful dog.
 Active owners will have a perfect partner for their outdoor activities with this hybrid dog.
-It is also a calm dog around the house, which means that it will likely avoid hitting furniture and breaking items.
+It is also a calm dog around the house, so it will likely avoid hitting furniture and breaking items.

 • Protective Dogs

 The Rhodesian Ridgeback and the Labrador are two breeds known for being service dogs.
 The offspring may inherit its parents’ traits and protect its family from intruders.
-It is also an affectionate pet that will keep a close watch on children while playing around the backyard.
-It also tends to bark around suspicious strangers getting close to its human family, making it an excellent watchdog for owners.
+It is also an affectionate pet that will closely watch children while playing around the backyard.
+It also tends to bark around suspicious strangers, getting close to its human family and making it an excellent watchdog for owners.

 • Low Maintenance